What Can a Dropbox Folder Help Us?

 MultCloud provides another three functions for you to transfer folder more convenient:

-1. The first function will ask if you want MultCloud to send email notification to you when completing the transfer task.
+2. The second function will ask if you want MultCloud to send email notification to you when completing the transfer task.

 3 Ways to Share Dropbox Folder with Different Permissions through Dropbox Website